 The Boylesque group Mod Carousel is rehearsing for an upcoming performance.
 This is the Seattle-based Boylesque troupe’s 5th trip to Alaska the dancers are preparing material never before seen in Juneau.
-During practice, Harper and his dancing counterpart look pretty normal in jeans and v-neck t-shirts, but come Saturday night they will be almost unrecognizable.
+During practice, The Luminous Pariah and his dancing counterpart look pretty normal in jeans and v-neck t-shirts, but come Saturday night they will be almost unrecognizable.
 Wearing only rhinestone emblazoned leotards, heels and wigs, they will answer to the screams of a packed Juneau audience.

 Onstage the three combine elements of comedy and cabaret to create routines that vary as widely as their stars: the traditional masculinity of Trojan Original, the exaggeratedly effeminate Paris Original, and the Luminous Pariah who embodies both the masculine and feminine.